MbinOrg/mbin/docs/admin_guide.md

 > [!Warning]
 > When running in development mode your instance will make _sensitive information_ available,
 > such as database credentials, via the debug toolbar and/or stack traces.
-> **DOT NOT** expose your development instance to the Internet or you will have a bad time.
+> **DO NOT** expose your development instance to the Internet or you will have a bad time.

 ```bash
 composer install